mrkaleArduinoLib/gbj_appota/README.md

 This is an application library, which is used usually as a project library for particular PlatformIO project.
 It encapsulates the functionality of the `OTA` (Over The Air) firmware update.
 The encapsulation provides following advantages:

 * Functionality is hidden from the main sketch.
-* The library follows the principle `separation of concern`.
+* The library follows the principle `separation of concerns`.
 * The library is reusable for various projects without need to code the OTA management.
 * Update in library is valid for all involved projects.
 * It specifies (inherits from) the parent application library `gbj_appcore`.